SimpleX

 Server

-Although servers are preconfigured in the app, you can enter any other SimpleX server or a self-operated SimpleX server.
-So you can choose which server should be used for receiving messages and each conversation can be split to two different and independent servers.
+Although servers are preconfigured in the app, you can enter any other SimpleX server or even a SimpleX server that you operate yourself.
+You can therefore specify which server should be used to receive messages and each conversation can be split between two different and independent servers.

 Offline messages